DyNaMo-INSERM/PyDyCoil/README.md

 ## Acknowledgements
 This project has received funding from the Human Frontier Science Program (grant no. RGP0056/2018) and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant no. 772257).
 ## Publications ⚠️
+Further information about data processing can be found here:
 ### Preprint:
 ## Citation
 If you use PyDyCoil in your research, please cite this repository.